WTO predicts trade growth to slow next year amid crises

 In 2023, the prediction is for such trade volumes to grow just 1%, down from the 3.4% expected previously.

-“The risks are certainly to the downside” next year, WTO Director-General Ngozi Okonjo-Iweala told reporters at its headquarters.
+“The risks are certainly to the downside” next year, WTO Director-General Ngozi Okonjo-Iweala told reporters at the group’s headquarters in Geneva.

 This year, the higher predicted increase in trade volumes stems from better data that arrived in the middle of the year, contributing to a clearer forecast, and a boom in trade volumes from oil- and gas-producing countries in the Middle East as supplies from Russia were shunned and consuming countries sought alternative sources, WTO economists say.